 Electronic versions of the available water quality data collected for the reporting period are submitted on the enclosed flash drive using the newly revised GAEPD Excel formats provided on GAEPD's website.
 Tabulated data are appended, as needed, for the supporting discussion regarding observed results of monitoring activities.
-The data available for submittal with this annual report includes water quality sampling results and the results of biological assessments that were completed in 2020.
+The data available for submittal with this annual report includes water quality sampling results that were completed in 2024.

-The 2020 water quality sampling results consist of two (2) dry weather events conducted in April and September 2020 and one (1) wet weather event conducted in August 2020; and two (2) series of bacteriological sampling events to obtain 4-day geometric means conducted in March/April and September/October 2020.
-The City's 2020 water quality sampling results are provided in Appendix A.
+The 2024 water quality sampling results consist of two (2) dry weather events conducted in April and September 2024 and one (1) wet weather event conducted in August 2024; and two (2) series of bacteriological sampling events to obtain 4-day geometric means conducted in April and September/October 2022.
+The City's 2024 water quality sampling results are provided in Appendix A.